influxdata/docs-v2/content/enterprise_influxdb/v1.9/flux/get-started/_index.md

 ##### InfluxDB v1.8+
 Flux v0.65 is built into InfluxDB v1.8 and can be used to query data stored in InfluxDB.
-InfluxDB v1.8's `influx` CLI also includes a `-type=` option that, when set to `flux`, will start an interactive Flux Read-Eval-Print-Loop (REPL) allowing you to write and run Flux queries from the command line.

 ---